cherylcarpenter/weatherbug/README.md

 # Weather bug

-Tells the weather by zipcod using https://openweathermap.org/
+Tells the weather by zipcode using https://openweathermap.org/

 ## Installation
  open index.html